Mike Anderson (offensive lineman)

-Mike Anderson (born August 15, 1961) is a former professional Canadian football offensive lineman who played 12 seasons in the Canadian Football League for the Saskatchewan Roughriders.
+Mike Anderson (born August 15, 1961) is a Canadian former professional football offensive lineman who played 12 seasons in the Canadian Football League (CFL) for the Saskatchewan Roughriders.
 He was selected by the Roughriders as a territorial exemption to the draft.
 He was named CFL All-Star in the 1994 CFL season, a year after he was released due to salary cap reduction, but then later re-signed.